Information for Inventors

 Faculty who have invented, created, or discovered a useful product or service should contact the Office of Economic Development at 702-895-0932 for more information on the process of protecting and commercializing discoveries.

 It should be noted that inventions discovered by UNLV faculty/staff (or those who have used substantial university resources) must be disclosed to the university.
-A downloadable form called the Research Disclosure Form is designed for this purpose.
+A downloadable form called the Invention Disclosure Form is designed for this purpose.

 More about Technology Development and Transfer